 17. What is secretory hyperresponsiveness?

-It is increased mucus secretion either intrinsically or in response to Bronchoprovocation.
+It refers to increased mucus secretion either intrinsically or as a response to bronchoprovocation.

 18. What is the indication for expectorant drugs?

-To remove mucus from both lungs and airway passages during coughing.
+Expectorants help remove mucus from the lungs and airways during coughing.

 19. What are the physical properties of mucus?